quill-lang/quill-v1/README.md

 The language is compiled down into machine code, which allows Quill's theoretical maximum speed to be the same as C, C++ or Rust.
 Quill contains a lot of zero-cost abstractions, such as the effect system or the ability to partially apply functions.

+### Reproducibility

+Builds in Quill are [reproducible](https://reproducible-builds.org/).
+We aim to increase the determinism of Quill builds as much as possible, but since we rely on non-deterministic technologies such as the Zig compiler, we can't guarantee binary determinism.
+However, MIR (an intermediate representation of Quill source code) determinism is guaranteed.